gdamore/govisor/README.md

 your own application.
 The REST API implementation provides a http.Handler, so you can also wrap or embed the API with other web services.

+The govisor client application, "govisor", is in the govisor/ directory.
+It has a number of options, try it with -h to see them.